mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* string

-Only used for Data Federation limits.

 Action to take when the usage limit is exceeded.

-If limit span is set to QUERY, this is ignored because MongoDB Cloud stops the query when it exceeds the usage limit. "enum" : [ "BLOCK", "BLOCK_AND_KILL" ]
+If limit span is set to QUERY, this is ignored because MongoDB Cloud stops the query when it exceeds the usage limit.

 ---